Meet JCH

 Mission & Values

-Jason is the Managing Partner at Perception Strategies, a consulting firm working globally to cultivate leaders, teams, and organizations that thrive.
-He also serves as a Senior Advisor at Perception Institute, a research consortium advancing fairness and belonging in social systems, and is a member of the speakers bureau at Pollyanna, a national organization working to build stronger and kinder communities.
+He is Managing Partner at Perception Strategies, a consulting firm working globally to cultivate leaders, teams, and organizations that thrive.
+He also serves as Senior Advisor at Perception Institute, a research consortium advancing fairness and belonging in social systems, and is a member of the speakers bureau at Pollyanna, a national organization building stronger and kinder communities.

 Additional Details

-For over a decade, Jason has held senior roles in various organizations.
-He was a senior administrator at a K-12 Quaker school in NYC, where he oversaw diversity, equity, and inclusion initiatives, co-led the school’s peace, equity, and justice department, and trained teachers across all divisions.
+Jason is in his fifteenth year of holding a senior role in an educational, nonprofit, or business setting.
 Earlier in his career, he served as founding co-director and senior editor at Postcolonial Networks, a think tank and research hub focused on the intersection of spirituality and global justice.

-Jason holds a BA (honors) in Religion and African American Studies from Wesleyan University, where he was a fellow at both the Center for the Humanities and the Mellon Mays Undergraduate Program, and an MA (summa cum laude) in Religion, Ethics, and Cultural Studies from Yale Divinity School, where he was a Marquand Merit Scholar and Extended Year Program Fellow.
+Jason holds a BA (honors) in Religion and African American Studies from Wesleyan University, where he was a fellow at both the Center for the Humanities and the Mellon Mays Undergraduate Program, and an MA (summa cum laude) in religion, ethics, and culture from Yale Divinity School, where he was a Marquand Merit Scholar and Extended Year Program Fellow.

 Jason is certified in conflict mediation as well as trauma-informed restorative justice and circle keeping by Planning Change.
 He is also a certified Narrative 4 facilitator, a leadership coach trained with Bright Morning Consulting, a group process facilitator trained in depolarization with Resetting the Table, and a storyteller trained with The Moth.